 Address: Barrenjoey Road, Avalon Beach NSW 2107

-Obelisk Beach is small, quiet, and tranquil, and boasts an amazing view of Sydney Harbour.
+Obelisk Beach, one of the best shell-collecting beaches in Sydney, is small, quiet, and tranquil, and boasts an amazing view of the harbor.
 It can be a challenge to reach there, as it is pretty secluded and remote.
 Visitors have to scramble down a rocky path and a set of steps to get to the beach.